awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 The pricing benefits of Reserved Instances are shared when the purchasing account is part of a set of accounts billed under one consolidated billing payer account\.
 The instance usage across all member accounts is aggregated in the payer account every month\.
 This is typically useful for companies in which there are different functional teams or groups; then, the normal Reserved Instance logic is applied to calculate the bill\.
 For more information, see [Consolidated Billing and AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_from-consolidatedbilling.html) in the *AWS Organizations User Guide*\.

-If you close the Reserved Instances source account, any member accounts that benefit from Reserved Instances billing discounts will *not* continue to benefit from the discount\.
+If you close the account that purchased the Reserved Instance, the payer account will continue being charged for the Reserved Instance until either the Reserved Instance expires or the closed account is permanently deleted\.
+The closed account is permanently deleted after 90 days\.
+After it is deleted, the member accounts will stop benefitting from the Reserved Instance billing discount\.
+For more information about closing an account, see [Closing an AWS Account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_close.html) in the *AWS Organizations User Guide*\.

 ## Reserved Instance Discount Pricing Tiers<a name="reserved-instances-discounts"></a>